Culture Notes – Summer 2024

 Click on a section below to display the corresponding programming.

-You can reserve free passes for events presented by Stewart Hall Cultural Center using the lepointdevente.com.
+You can reserve free passes for events presented by Stewart Hall Cultural Centre using the lepointdevente.com.
 Choose the event you are interested in and click on “Reservation”.
 You will then be redirected to the platform to finalize your reservation.

 EXHIBITIONS